This blog is an extract of the webinar we did with Estrella Insurance Franchise

-Also for people not seeking an investor visa, we do also offer through Vetted Biz similar services with visa franchise, where if you want that custom support, where you want us every step of the way organizing calls of franchise owners, franchisees working with you on a closer basis you can also engage our services to have a more white-glove approach where we do a custom, extensive study, SWOT analysis, we go over a lot more metrics and we have publicly available on the bed of the site, and it’s much more customized for you.
+Also, for people not seeking an investor visa, we do also offer through Vetted Biz similar services with visa franchise, where if you want that custom support, where you want us every step of the way organizing calls of franchise owners, franchisees working with you on a closer basis you can also engage our services to have a more white-glove approach where we do a custom, extensive study, SWOT analysis, we go over a lot more metrics and we have publicly available on the bed of the site, and it’s much more customized for you.

-I’m super excited to have you on, really appreciate you joining.
+I’m super excited to have you here, Felipe.
+Really appreciate you joining us.
 And we want to keep this as informational as possible.
 And submit your questions on here to see what you would like to ask Felipe, you know, let’s keep it conversational.
 All right, guys.
 Turn it over to Felipe.
 Thanks again.

-I want to tell you that our entire system is compromised by franchises in the sense that we no longer operate any corporate entities or any call centers, the entire focus of our organization is in our franchisees and in helping them succeed and helping them start up the business and help them grow and hopefully grow to have multiple units.
+I want to tell you that franchises have compromised our entire system in the sense that we are no longer operating corporate entities or call centers.
+The entire focus of our organization is in our franchisees and in helping them succeed, start up the business and hopefully grow to have multiple units.

-I now want to talk to you a little bit about the actual businesses and the services that we provided.
-If we can go ahead and continue over to the next slide.
-Our market is what’s called the property and casualty insurance industry, and this covers a lot of fields, but the main markets that we work with are the masses where the biggest volume is which is one auto insurance, so every driver is a potential customer.
-Also, we insure homes and we insure all types of businesses, and these products are the everyday operations of our locations.
-But apart from the main our core business, we also insure boats, we can insure motorcycles, we can insure RVs.
-The value that we really bring to our customers is the ability to be a one-stop-shop for all of their needs.
-And to our franchise owners, this really presents an opportunity where they can bring in multiple revenue streams from one customer.
-You can insure their boats, their homes, their businesses, their cars, you know, so the potential for growth in that aspect is huge, you know?
+F: Now, let’s talk about the actual businesses and the services that we provided.
+If we can continue over to the next slide.
+Our market is what’s called the property and casualty insurance industry, and this covers a lot of fields.
+However, the main markets that we work with are the masses where the biggest volume is which is one auto insurance, so every driver is a potential customer.

-If we can move over to the next slide here apart from our core services, we actually have a couple sister companies that we work with, one is Ticket Defense.
+If we can move over to the next slide here apart from our core services, we actually have a couple of sister companies that we work with, like Ticket Defense.
 It’s a ticket organization that handles customer’s tickets.
-So this is a very personal business, you know, and on our owners and their employees get to really know their customers and they can create referrals by referring, you know, all their tickets needs for accidents or anything like that to this sister organization and build a referral income from that, same thing with the immigration program that we have.
+This is a very personal business, you know, and on our owners and their employees get to really know their customers and they can create referrals by referring, you know, all their tickets needs for accidents or anything like that to this sister organization and build a referral income from that, same thing with the immigration program that we have.

 And then we also work with localized companies that might do business in a particular market or in a particular state.
 And it’s by having a combination of these companies under our belt, we can always find the right fit for the customer, whether you have a higher-income individual with a higher credit score, or whether you have individuals that have tickets or accidents that might not qualify with a particular company, but this plethora of companies allows you as an owner to really be able to ensure anybody that walks into your agency.